Bloodborne Pathogen Exposure Control Plan

 Supervisors must implement the safer medical devices that are appropriate, commercially available, and effective.
 An appropriate safer medical device includes only devices whose use, based on reasonable judgment in individual cases, will not jeopardize patient or employee safety or be medically contraindicated.

 Supervisors, in healthcare settings where employees are responsible for direct patient care, must establish a program for evaluating medical devices designed to eliminate or minimize occupational exposure.
-This program should include an identification process, an evaluation process and a selection process.
+This program shall include an identification process, an evaluation process and a selection process.
 The consideration and implementation of appropriate commercially available and effective safer medical devices designed to eliminate or minimize occupational exposure must be completed on an annual basis and thoroughly documented.

 - Identification Process: All sharp devices that have available products with safer engineering features shall be identified, evaluated and selected.